marresgit/spring-boot-crud-example/README.md

 Helping url's: https://www.youtube.com/watch?v=RHZgllzbjVQ

 # More to do:
-* Working api call to opendota or stratz
+- [x] 1.Working api call to opendota or stratz (ALMOST)
+- [ ] 1.1 Make api key a variable and get it from some secret
 * Get recent games on own account